-PATIENT SAFETY PREVENTION IS KEY!
-The implementation and establishment of clear policies, processes and Standard Operating Procedures are essential.
+PREVENTION IS KEY!
+The establishment and implementation of clear policies, processes and Standard Operating Procedures are essential.
 Guidance for steps to reduce the risk of IBCT incorrect blood component transfused can be found in section 5 for clinical practice and section 3 for supporting information for laboratory processes.

 6.4.2 Handling and Storage Errors As highlighted in Section 5.5, each component type has specific storage, handling and transfusion time requirements; any deviation from these parameters may reduce the quality and safety of the component.
-2022 SHOT report data shows a significant proportion of these occurred in the clinical area with the most prevalent causes being technical administration errors and cold chain errors.(1) This forms a consistent pattern over the years, yet with rigorous application of the steps outlined in section 5 and close monitoring, such errors should be avoidable.^(3,11) For further reporting definitions and criteria for Handling and Storage Errors (HSEs), for all adverse event reporting see: Reporting (shotuk.org) 6.4.3 Right Blood, Right Patient Transfusing an incorrect blood component is a reportable adverse event, because of the potential harm to a patient.
+SHOT report data shows a significant proportion of these occurred at the point of administration or at collection of the component from the storage area.(1) This forms a consistent pattern over the years, yet with rigorous application of the steps outlined in section 5 and close monitoring, such errors should be avoidable.(3,11) For further reporting definitions and criteria for Handling and Storage Errors (HSEs), for all adverse event reporting see: Reporting (shotuk.org) 6.4.3 Right Blood, Right Patient Transfusing an incorrect blood component is a reportable adverse event, because of the potential harm to a patient.
 Failure to follow positive patient identification at any point in the process can lead to these errors.
-Bedside checklists are a final point of confirmation and if used correctly, will minimise incorrect blood component transfusions and help identify where failures of positive patient identification have occurred.(9) Positive Patient Identifiers First name Last name Date of birth Unique patient identification number 6.4.4 Near Miss This category is for any event that, if undetected, could have led to incorrect determination of blood group or transfusion of an incorrect component.
-Near misses formed the largest proportion of events reported to SHOT in 2022, an increase of 211 cases more than in 2021.
-The largest number of near misses falls into the Wrong Blood in Tube (WBIT) category, with 734 WBITs incidents reported in 2021 and 890 in 2022.
+Bedside checklists are a final point of confirmation and if used correctly, will minimise incorrect blood component transfusions and help identify where failures of positive patient identification have occurred.(9) 6.4.4 Near Miss

+This category is for any event that, if undetected, could have led to incorrect determination of blood group or transfusion of an incorrect component.
+Near misses formed the largest proportion of events reported to SHOT in 2023.
+The number of cases reported have risen consistently year on year over the last 3 years.
+The largest number of near miss reports continue to be in relation to Wrong Blood in Tube (WBIT) incidents.
+986 WIBTs were reported in 2023, an increase from 890 in 2022.
 Incidents of WBITs have steadily increased since 2010, posing an ongoing challenge for HTCs.
-Reporting near miss events helps promote a proactive approach to safety and allows healthcare staff to recognize and mitigate potential hazards before they cause harm.^(1,11) For further details on WBITs and recommendations for reducing incidence, see the Healthcare Safety Investigation Branch (HSIB) report.
+Reporting near miss events helps promote a proactive approach to safety and allows healthcare staff to recognise and mitigate potential hazards before they cause harm.(1,11) For further details on WBITs and recommendations for reducing incidence, see the Healthcare Safety Investigation Branch (HSIB) report.
 For information on near miss reporting, see chapter 12 of the SHOT annual report.